-We currently contract with a third party for the manufacture of PRP and this third party may not perform satisfactorily, and our reliance on any third-party for the supply of PRP carries material risks.
+We currently contract with a third party for the manufacture of PRP and this third party may not perform satisfactorily or at all, and our reliance on any third-party for the supply of PRP carries material risks.

 We do not have any manufacturing facilities or personnel.
 We currently obtain all of our supply of PRP for clinical development through our Manufacturing Service Agreement (the "MSA") with Amatsigroup, and we expect to continue to rely on Amatsigroup for the manufacture of clinical and, if necessary, commercial quantities of PRP.
 We anticipate that our payments to Amatsigroup under the MSA will range between \$2.5 million and \$5.0 million over three years, when the finished drug product is manufactured and released for clinical trials.
-In the years ended June 30, 2018 and 2017, we incurred \$701,973 and \$937,219 of costs, respectively under the MSA.
+We have spent a total of \$1,689,146 of costs to date under the MSA of which \$1,639,192 was expensed in the years ended June 30, 2018 and 2017 and \$49,854 was expensed in the six months ended December 31, 2018.
 The MSA shall continue for a term of three years unless extended by mutual agreement in writing.
 Either party to the MSA has the right to terminate the MSA by written notice to the other party if the other party commits a material breach of the MSA (subject to a 30-day cure period).
 If we are not current with payments to Amatsigroup and Amatsigroup terminates the MSA or suspends its manufacturing services to us, this adversely affect our supply of PRP and result in harm to our business and results of operations.